Back to Insights

 Scope

-All AI-powered tools used to measure, analyze, or improve employee engagement.
+The policy applies to all AI-powered tools used to measure, analyze, or improve employee engagement across the organization.

 Data Collection Principles